 Sometimes when that happens it can also make us mad and our friendship with others becomes broken.
 When we worked together to rebuild the towers, that is what reconciliation looks like.

-Reconciliation is about being made right with God and being in right relationship with the people around us.
+Reconciliation is about making relationships right.
+It is about being made right with God and being in right relationship with the people around us.
+Reconciliation is also about working to fix or rebuild good things that are broken.
 It involves how we feel, think, and act toward others and what kind of relationships we have.